 Most of the Mainline Protestants believe in heaven and hell according to a PEW study.
 66% of the Protestants believe in God and 53% of them are convinced that religion is an important part of one’s life.
 However, there were interesting aspects of the study.
 First, the study revealed that only 33% of Mainline Protestants went to church.
 Furthermore many believers (44%) seldom read the scriptures regularly.
 With regards to right and wrong, most Mainline Protestants do not believe in a clear cut standard for morality.
 They seem to support the relativity ideology where right and wrong depend on the situation.

 The Decline of Mainline Protestants

-Before the 1960s, the Mainline Protestants had a high membership subscription and growth rates in the US.
-The decline began in early 1960s leading to the few numbers we see today.
+Before the 1960s, the Mainline Protestants had a high membership subscription and growth rates in the United States.
+The decline began in the early 1960s leading to the few numbers seen today.
 Some of the reasons attributed to the decline include the exodus of the youth in the 1970s, believers’ search for richer spiritual diets, and the indifference of the Mainline Protestants towards the struggles of the Black, oppressed, and the poor in the society.
 Furthermore, most members left because they felt that the church had become weak, not providing answers to life’s questions.
 Another theory which tries to explain the decline in numbers of Mainline Protestants points towards secularization.
 According to the theory, the spread of mass education, industrialization, and urbanization led to the reduced numbers of the Mainline Protestants.